-Outsourcing of logistics function within firms is a business dynamics of growing importance all over the world.
+Outsourcing of logistics functions within firms is a business dynamic of growing importance all over the world.
 A growing awareness that competitive advantage comes from the delivery process as much as from the products has been instrumental in upgrading logistics from its traditional backroom function to a strategic boardroom function.
 Outsourcing is a practice that creates opportunities for positive synergy by bringing together the core competencies of two companies.
 Outsourcing takes different forms.
 It may be based on a single transaction, on a continuous relationship over a certain period of time, or on a combination of the two.

 With Logistics cost as 13% of GDP, Indian Logistics Industry is pegged at more than 200 Bn$.
 Though 3PL forms a very small share of that, however, its rapid growth may push many such ‘handlers’ from the wide and fuzzy Indian Logistics spectrum into performing the job.

-Hence users need to understand and select right 3PLs in order to create value through outsourcing.
-And, chosing the right 3PL provider would require careful examination of what the firm expects from a 3PL provider.
+Hence users need to understand and select the right 3PLs in order to create value through outsourcing.
+And, choosing the right 3PL provider would require careful examination of what the firm expects from a 3PL provider.
 Quality, delivery, and price are considered the traditional selection factors that receive the greatest attention from industrial buyers.
 Many studies found that the strongest reasons for outsourcing were access to skills, cost reduction, gaining flexibility, performance improvement.

-Infrastructure & Resourcefulness – How resourceful are the LSPs.
-Do they have or can they arrange required resources important to deliver the service.
-Do they have enough financial, knowledge and IT resources?
+- Infrastructure & Resourcefulness: How resourceful are the LSPs.
+Do they have or can they arrange required resources important to deliver the service?
+Do they have enough financial, knowledge, and IT resources?

 The above list gives a broad categorization of parameters and does not offer a workable process for LSP selection.
 However, you can use the above categorization to create your own list of parameters specific to your requirements.
-Do check this space for a drilled down list of parameters / detailed selection process in the subsequent article soon.
+Do check this space for a drilled-down list of parameters / detailed selection process in the subsequent article soon.

 About the Author:

 Mansingh Jaswal is Director & Chief Executive Officer with a leading supply chain solutions company Genex Logistics (Genex LogiSolutions Pvt.
-Ltd)., having a professional experience of over 17 years in Supply Chain, Logistics, Transportation, Express Distribution and International Freight.
+Ltd)., having a professional experience of over 17 years in Supply Chain, Logistics, Transportation, Express Distribution, and International Freight.
 He is also a Strategic Management Research Scholar at Management Development Institute (MDI), Gurgaon, India.